 To view Dale’s Radical Remission Profile, click HERE.

-EDITOR’S NOTE: As of October 2020, Dale is thriving post-diagnosis.
+EDITOR’S NOTE: As May 2022, Dale is thriving post-diagnosis.
 Here is her update:

 It’s been 43 years since I was diagnosed with lymphoma.
 Feels like another lifetime.
 I remember after 6 years someone said to me, “How much longer are you going to need to be on this diet for?”
 I paused and then said, I am hoping at least another 60 years!
 Well I stuck to my commitment, which has become a normal way of life for me.
 Here I am 72 and still having my two vegetable juices a day, along with an abundance of other high nutrient wholesome foods.
 Of course, it is not just diet, as I also meditate, and engage in the healthiest life style I can.
 But having a body, there are always challenges.
 The old scar tissue from radiation has come back to haunt me a bit, creating some irritation in my lungs, which I am thankfully able to calm down.
 Our bodies age and become more and more vulnerable, but each challenge I try to meet with a wise view – looking into what the underlying cause might be and what needs to change that if possible.
 I am now taking a lot of nutritional supplements which I originally didn’t need, as diet seemed to fulfill all that was required at first.
 I find I am more sensitive than most people, in regards to environment.
 Maintaining balanced health is not without its challenges.
 And I learn from these challenges, and then pass on that information to my clients to help support their health.
 I am grateful to be alive, I am grateful to support the health of others.
 I appreciate that what started out as a nightmare – having lymphoma at 27 year ago, was ultimately full of giftings, for myself and for many others.
 Wow!